hyperledger/web3j/docs/source/smart_contracts.rst

    contract.isValid();  // returns false if the contract bytecode does not match what's deployed
                         // at the provided address

-Note: Contract wrapper has to be generated with *--bin* provided.
+Note: Contract wrapper has to be generated with *--bin* for this to work.

 .. _transaction-managers: